por25528/MoodengRun/README.md

 MooDeng Adventure Game 🎮
+Live Demo

+You can play the game live at: [MooDeng Run](https://por25528.github.io/MoodengRun/)

 Project Overview

 This project is a side-scrolling platformer game built using Kaboom.js.
 The player controls MooDeng, a character navigating through obstacles, enemies, and collecting water hose.